-In both cases, the burner sequence controller will then continue to its normal operating position (i.e. it continues to supervise the control functions and is therefore able to shutdown the burner safely should this be necessary), after driving to high fire, the burner will be controlled by the modulation controller, an electronic cam system, in response to the pressure and/or temperature requirements of the appliance.
+In both cases, the burner controller will then continue to its normal operation during which it :

+- continues to supervise the control functions and is therefore able to shutdown the burner safely should this be necessary. - modulates the burner firing rate in response to the pressure and/or temperature requirements of the appliance.